CrowdSorcerer/crowdsource-smart-home-site/content/en/docs/api/export.md

 toc: true
 ---

+**Note: due to non-anonymized data currently present in the data lake, the Export API is down.**

 From this API anyone can extract the collected data into a CKAN compliant dataset in the following supported formats:
 - JSON (recommended)
 - XML